 Eaton Vance acts as the Fund's investment adviser under an Investment Advisory Agreement (the "Advisory Agreement").
 Eaton Vance has offices at Two International Place, Boston, MA 02110.
+EV LLC ("EV") serves as trustee of Eaton Vance.
 Eaton Vance and its predecessor organizations have been managing assets since 1924 and managing investment funds since 1931.
 Prior to March 1, 2021, Eaton Vance was a wholly owned subsidiary of Eaton Vance Corp. ("EVC").

-On March 1, 2021, Morgan Stanley acquired EVC (the "Transaction") and Eaton Vance became an indirect, wholly-owned subsidiary of Morgan Stanley.
+On March 1, 2021, Morgan Stanley acquired EVC (the "Transaction") and Eaton Vance became an indirect, wholly owned subsidiary of Morgan Stanley.
 In connection with the Transaction, the Fund entered into a new investment advisory agreement with Eaton Vance.
 The agreement was approved by shareholders prior to the consummation of the Transaction and was effective upon its closing.

-Effective March 1, 2021, any fee reduction agreement previously applicable to the Fund was incorporated into its new investment advisory agreement with Eaton Vance.
+Effective March 1, 2021, any fee reduction agreement previously applicable to the Fund was incorporated into its new investment advisory agreement with Eaton Vance and new investment sub-advisory agreement with Parametric.

 Morgan Stanley (NYSE: MS), whose principal offices are at 1585 Broadway, New York, New York 10036, is a preeminent global financial services firm engaged in securities trading and brokerage activities, as well as providing investment banking, research and analysis, financing and financial advisory services.
-As of December 31, 2021, Morgan Stanley's asset management operations had aggregate assets under management of approximately \$1.6 trillion.
+As of March 31, 2023, Morgan Stanley's asset management operations had aggregate assets under management of approximately \$1.4 trillion.